-NOTE: See Using the RGS Sender Configuration tool on page 61 for more information.
+WOTE: See Using the RGS Sender Configuration tool (Windows/Linux only) on page 66 for more information.

 Network timeouts

 The network timeout properties of RGS Receiver and RGS Sender provide a way to handle network disruptions.
 Although TCP/IP is reliable, it does not guarantee network packet delivery.
 Possible issues include the following: